Panmoni/yapbay/docs/plan.md

 sanity check on what is being recorded to mathesar for escrows, transactions

-show network on my escrows pages?

 - NEXT: get full trade page working, test out the blockchain flow, list of transactions, etc

-- acct1 see transactions and escrows they did not create

 - my escrows amounts are wrong but my transactions gets it right.